facebookarchive/hack-example-site/README.md

     git clone git@github.com:pvh/hack-example-site.git
     cd hack-example-site

-#### Add a "Procfile" which tells Heroku to start your app using HHVM
+#### Add a dummy composer.json and a "Procfile" which tells Heroku to start your app using HHVM

     echo 'web: vendor/bin/heroku-hhvm-nginx' > Procfile
+    echo '{}' > composer.json
     git add .
-    git commit -am "add a Procfile so that foreman/heroku know how to start the app"
+    git commit -am "add a dummy composer.json and a Procfile so that foreman/heroku know how to start the app"

 #### Create a heroku app and push the code